Physical history of the United States Declaration of Independence: July 1776 Exeter Broadside

 Shortly after the Dunlap Broadsides were printed on the night of 4 July, Hancock had the broadside copies distributed to the colonies by horseback over the course of three weeks, whereupon the text of the Declaration was distributed state by state, newspaper by newspaper.

 In Exeter, New Hampshire, printmaker Robert Luist Fowle, a Loyalist, and editor of the New Hampshire Gazette, printed the text both on the newspaper and as a separate broadside on 16 July 1776.
-Though a stark contrast to his ideology, Fowle ran forward with the print to accommodate to the local residents.
+Though a stark contrast to his ideology, Fowle ran forward with the print to accommodate the demand of local residents.

-Much like the Dunlap Broadside, the Exeter print consisted of two columns, amongst the seven of thirteen broadside designs to utilize this format, though it utilized italic font rather than the Dunlap's standard.
+The Exeter print consisted of two columns, amongst the seven of thirteen broadside designs to utilize this format, though it utilized italic font rather than the Dunlap's standard.

 In addition, the first printing of the printing misspelled John Hancock and Charles Thomson's names as "Hacock" and "Thompson".
 His second printing corrected Hancock's name but not Thomson.

-Ten specimens of the Exeter Broadside are known to have survived, and reside in the American Antiquarian Society and the Library of Congress.
-In 22 April 2021, a copy of the second edition, known as the Goodspeed-Streeter-Sang print sold for 930000 USD at Christie's, and subsequently appeared on Sotheby's on 24 January 2025, selling for $2.4 million.
+Eleven specimens of the Exeter Broadside are known to have survived, that mostly reside in various institutions in the USA.

+In 22 April 2021, a copy of the second edition, known as the Goodspeed-Streeter-Sang print sold for $930,000 USD at Christie's, and subsequently appeared on Sotheby's on 24 January 2025, selling for $2.4 million.

+On 23 January 2026, another copy, passed down through a New Hampshire family, sold for $5.687 million at Christie's.
+It was discovered in an attic in 1980, and was sold at another Sotheby's New York auction on 3 December 2000.

+In May 2026, volunteer Michael Scurr at the UK National Archives in Kew, London, while going through the letters of Thomas Fitzherbert, an 18th-century Royal Navy captain of the 68-gun ship HMS Raisonable, discovered a copy of the Exeter printing captured from the 18-gun Dalton, a ship under the direction of the Continental Congress, with orders signed by its president, John Hancock.
+This discovery makes it the 11th known copy of the Exeter edition.